dekkerlab/Docker-Machines/wordpress/README.md

 `bash backup_s3.sh`

-Please note that AWS S3 moust be configured in the host machine for this.
+Please note that AWS S3 must be configured in the host machine for this.
 On some AWS EC2 images of the lab, this comes readily available.

 ## Recovering a Backup in S3